HomeDirectoriesLocal SEO Quick Wins: Directories You Can Update Today

 Local SEO Quick Wins: Directories You Can Update Today

 By the end of this article, you’ll have a clear action plan to boost your local search visibility.
-No technical ability required – just a bit of time and attention to detail.
+No technical ability required, just a bit of time and attention to detail.

 Let’s start with a reality check.
 According to Birdeye’s analysis, businesses listed in online directories see a 440% increase in search visibility.
-That’s not a typo – we’re talking about multiplying your online presence by more than four times.
+That’s not a typo.
+We’re talking about multiplying your online presence by more than four times.

 Did you know?
 Google pulls business information from over 200 different sources to verify accuracy.
 If your information conflicts across platforms, it can hurt your rankings.

-Google Business Profile Optimization
+Google Business Profile optimisation

 Quick Tip: Update your GBP photos monthly.
 Google’s algorithm favours active profiles, and fresh photos signal that your business is thriving.

 Your business description deserves attention too.
 You’ve got 750 characters to explain what makes your business special.
-Skip the corporate speak – write like you’re talking to a neighbour.
+Skip the corporate speak and write like you’re talking to a neighbour.
 Mention your specialities, what sets you apart, and any unique offerings.

 GBP FeatureImpact on VisibilityTime to ImplementPriority Level